mdickinson/bigfloat/bigfloat_cython/docs/index.rst

    This makes the unary plus operator useful as a way to round a result produced in a different context to the current context.

-For each arithmetic operation the :mod:`bigfloat` module exports a corresponding function.
+For each arithmetic operation the :mod:`bigfloat` package exports a corresponding function.
 For example, the :func:`div` function corresponds to usual (true) division: